sass/sass/doc-src/SASS_REFERENCE.md

 as a standalone Ruby module,
 and as a plugin for any Rack-enabled framework, including Ruby on Rails and Merb.
-Sass is bundled with Haml,
-so if the Haml plugin or RubyGem is installed,
-Sass will already be installed as a plugin or gem, respectively.
-The first step for all of these is to install the Haml gem:
+The first step for all of these is to install the Sass gem:

-    gem install haml
+    gem install sass

 If you're using Windows,
 you may need to [install Ruby](http://rubyinstaller.org/download.html) first.